Momentum-Team-15/momentum-team-15.github.io/_posts/2022-09-28-js-debugging.md

 - The myTunes project is due Thursday morning.
 - Your end-of-phase presentation video is due at the end of the day on Thursday.
 - No class on Thursday, so you can work on your presentation videos.
-- You will find the guidelines for the presentation
+- You will find the guidelines for the presentation linked on yesterday's entry for this website.
+-

 Did you finish your myTunes App? 🎉 Kudos!
 Here's another **OPTIONAL** project to try.